servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/advanced/KoalaGuide.md

 ![Drag and Drop](img/Koala1.png)

-Now the &quot;branding-package&quot; project file structure appears:
+Now the `branding-package` project file structure appears:
 ![Project structure](img/Koala2.png)

 Notice that by default the output path (grey files with edit icon) of the generated `.css` files is the same directory as the one of the `.scss` files.